israelalagbe/Message-Card-Template/README.md

 # Message Card Template
-A simple html/css card template you can quickly add to your website
+A simple html/css information card template you can quickly add to your website